-The process is simple, browse the website for a suitably located place to stay in the city of your choice.
-There are usually plenty of detailed descriptions and photographs, including the facilities and location.
-Most give an indication of the space available and of course the photographs give an indication of this but a word of warning; the apartment we took looked noticeably larger in the images.
-Therefore don’t be too surprised if it turns out to be slightly snugger than anticipated.
+The process is simple, browse the website for a suitably located apartment in your chosen city.
+There are usually plenty of detailed descriptions and photographs, including the facilities, and location.
+Most also indicate the available space, and of course the photographs show this further but a word of warning; the apartment we took looked noticeably larger in the images.
+Therefore don’t be too surprised if it turns out slightly snugger than anticipated.

-Once a suitable property is found, it is booked through the website and eventually if successful, confirmation with any specific details such as address and entry codes will be provided.
-Do ensure that all the rules have been read thoroughly and are understood.
-In France many of the proprietors will require a deposit, in this case 200 euros, this is returned without issue provided there isn’t any damage.
+Once a suitable property is found, booked through the website and eventually if successful, confirmed by email.
+Any details such as address and entry codes are provided then.
+Do make sure that all the rules are read thoroughly and understood.
+In France many of the proprietors will need a deposit, in this case 200 euros, returned without issue provided there isn’t any damage.

 As is reasonable to expect the apartment was clean and tidy.
 There was also a requirement to clean it before departing or pay a 40 euro fee to have it cleaned.
 For this reason we were grateful it consisted of just one small open plan room and a bathroom as we opted to clean.
-No issue, it took about an hour before leaving but something that needs to be clarified prior to confirming any booking.
+No issue, it took about an hour before leaving but something that needs clarifying before confirming any booking.

 Situated in the Montmartre district just below the hill on which the Basilique du Sacré-Coeur sits.
 This is one of the most popular attractions in Paris and despite it raining when we arrived, visiting the Sacré-Coeur to admire the views of the Eiffel Tower and the “City of Light” was too good an opportunity to miss.